harnonlabs/core-services.en/help/interface/organizations.md

 ## Link an application account to an Adobe ID {#task_FD389E78640848919E247AC5E95B8369}

 Typically, Experience Cloud administrators grant access to applications and services.
-In rare circumstances, you may need to link application credentials to an Adobe ID.
+In rare circumstances, you can link application credentials to an Adobe ID.

 1. Follow the steps in your email invitation to the Experience Cloud.
 1. Log in using your Adobe ID or Enterprise ID.